 Here I use three market estimates from very different industries or tech fields to illustrate the method: robotic lawn mowers, shampoo, and fiber optics.
 Also, I will cheat a bit.
 I will use data from the web, mostly from Wikipedia.
 Just in general, Wikipedia is a fantastic resource for many tech and business discovery endeavors.
 In a different context, we have written about this in our blog previously.

-Compared to Enrico Fermi, you have a huge advantage: access to the web.
-This gives you lots of great data points that you can use for your estimates.
+The physicist Enrico Fermi was a master estimator.
+But compared to him, you have a huge advantage: access to the web.
+This gives you lots of useful data points that you can use for your estimates.

 In this article, we will use two estimation methods: